-The ‘one fibre kills’ theory has been scientifically proven not to be true.
+For those that have been exposed to asbestos for one day, the ‘one fibre kills’ theory has been scientifically proven not to be true.
 While it might be true that it only takes one fibre to trigger the onset of an asbestos-related disease, unless that one fibre is accompanied by many million others, statistically, the chances of that one fibre causing a disease are non-existent.

 Breathing in asbestos fibres can lead to asbestos-related diseases.
 Past exposure to asbestos currently kills approximately 4500 people a year in the UK.
 This number is expected to go on rising for at least the next ten years.
 There is no cure for asbestos-related diseases.
 The asbestos diseases are mainly cancers of the chest and lungs and they kill more people than any other single work-related cause.

 There is usually a long delay between exposure to asbestos and the onset of disease, which can vary between 15 and 60 years.

 Smokers who are exposed to asbestos have an increased risk of developing some asbestos-related diseases.
 The majority of people currently dying of asbestos-related diseases were exposed to asbestos during the 1950s and 1960s when its use was widespread; however, the majority of people being recently diagnosed with asbestos related diseases are those that have been exposed since bans on the use of asbestos containing materials started to come into force.